Susan B. Anthony

 Part II: The Fiercest of Friends

-Susan B. Anthony was a woman of many firsts – such as being the first woman from American History to be added to its currency in the 20th century
+Susan B. Anthony was a woman of many firsts – such as being the first woman in American History to be added to the currency of the United States in the 20th century

 2017 was a rough year for Susan B. Anthony and her closest colleagues.
 Both she and one of her contemporaries made recent news at that time with both civil rights pioneers emerging from the same source – the President.
-It appears the nation’s current leader isn’t too well versed in American History, given during Black History Month in February of 2017 he referred to the abolitionist leader Frederick Douglass in the present tense and also presumed he had White House security clearance.
-A little over a month later during Women’s History Month in March of 2017 at a women’s empowerment panel at the White House, the President asked the attending audience “Have you heard of Susan B. Anthony?” then replied directly into his microphone “I’m shocked you’ve heard of her.”
+It appears the nation’s leader in the year 2017 wasn’t too well versed in American History, given during Black History Month in February of 2017 President Donald Trump referred to the Abolitionist leader Frederick Douglass in the present tense and also presumed Mr. Douglass had White House security clearance.
+A little over a month later during Women’s History Month in March of 2017 at a Women’s Empowerment panel at the White House, President Trump asked the attending audience “Have you heard of Susan B. Anthony?” then replied directly into his microphone “I’m shocked you’ve heard of her.”

-Given the President’s not-to-be-believed historical ignorance, it’s safe to assume the man probably wasn’t also aware of the fact that Susan B. Anthony and Frederick Douglass were not only both Aquarians, they were the fiercest of friends.
+Given the President’s not-to-be-believed historical ignorance, it’s safe to assume Mr. Trump probably wasn’t also aware of the fact that Susan B. Anthony and Frederick Douglass were not only both Aquarians, they were the fiercest of friends.